 Here's what it would look like if there was a problem:

 This is a good example of how we can give feedback to users based on the result of a function invoked over HTTP.
 Obviously we could do client-side validation and more error handling on the back-end but I think you get the idea.

 We've only scratched the surface, but I hope this tutorial has given you a little more perspective.
 Going forward, I'd recomend these resources from Microsoft to learn more about serverless on Azure:

-The industry needs skilled workers in cloud computing, serverless application development, containers, and devops.
-Sign up for my newsletter for access to exclusive training, updates on industry trends, and advice to amplify your business or career.
+Sign up for the CloudSkills Weekly Newsletter for access to exclusive training, updates on industry trends, and advice to amplify your career in cloud-native computing.